Abortion rights protests block city streets across Poland

 Critics say the court has acted on behalf of the party, which has in the past stepped back from efforts to tighten abortion rules.
 PiS denies that.

-The Constitutional Court is part of the government’s sweeping overhaul of the justice system which the European Commission says subverts the rule of law by politicising courts.
+The Constitutional Court was part of the government’s sweeping overhaul of the justice system which the European Commission says subverted the rule of law by politicising courts.
+The government says the court is independent.

 MILITARY POLICE